I've been doing a lot of research on the best toys for children. What would keep them entertained and help them grow (other than me!)?

 I was quite intrigued so I did my research.

 Emmi Pikler was a Hungarian Doctor.
 She is not as famous as Maria Montessori but her work is very similar.
 Her approach is based on a respectful relationship between the adult and infant.
 Her method emphasizes love, naturally paced motor development, free movement and uninterrupted play.

-Pikler and Emma Gerber, who invented the climbing triangle, were convinced that the child learns better at their own pace exploring his world.
+Pikler and Magda Gerber, who invented the climbing triangle, were convinced that the child learns better at their own pace exploring his world.

 The Pikler Triangle allows children to explore their body, learn their own boundaries, and it responds to their climbing needs.
 It also helps develop gross motor skills, physical strength and agility, encouraging free movement and free play.

 The Pikler is perfect and much safer for young children, compared to most playground equipment that's generally developed for older children.